jonathan-doenz/hhhml/datastory.md

 We see that the distribution for the treatment and control groups are indeed relatively different for these features.
 It is remarkable that our classifiers are able to take advantage of these differences to such an extent as to perfectly predict the treatment/control labels on a held-out test set.

-## Comparison of our feature importances with their _intention-to-treat_ coefficients
+## Comparison of our feature importances with original _intention-to-treat_ coefficients

 We now compare the feature importances of the outcome variables obtained in the present task, with the coefficients of the _intention-to-treat_ variable that the authors obtain in their regression analyses.